andreyorst/powerline.kak/README.md

 ![image][7]

-This plugin aims to make Kakoune's modeline more context dependent, and beautiful. **powerline.kak** adds coloring, separators, toggle behavior and support for git, as well as modular system for easy extending with new modules.
-Some parts, like git branch and filetype, are shown only if they are available, so there will be no filetype section while you're editing file which filetype wasn't deduced by Kakoune.
-Also if you're editing file that has no write access, **powerline.kak** will show you a lock symbol near the filename.
+This plugin aims to make Kakoune's modeline more context dependent and beautiful. **powerline.kak** provides coloring, separators, toggling commands, support for git, and a modular system to easily extend powerline with new modules.
+Some modules, like _git_ branch and _filetype_, are shown only if they're available.
+For example, the _filetype_ module won't display if Kakaoune can't detect a file's type.
+Also, if you're editing a file without write access, **powerline.kak** will display a lock symbol near the filename.

 ## Installation